Appenzeller Cheese vs Boursin Cheese

 Appenzeller's texture can be described as "firm".
 Boursin Cheese has a fat content of high and a moisture content of none.
 Boursin's texture can be described as "soft and creamy".

-Appenzeller Cheese has a piquant, tangy flavor.
-Boursin Cheese has a garlic and herbs, pepper, or shallots and chive flavor.
+Appenzeller Cheese has a piquant, tangy taste.
+Appenzeller's aroma can be described as "strong".
+Boursin Cheese has a garlic and herbs, pepper, or shallots and chive taste.
 Boursin's aroma can be described as "mild".

 Appearance and Aging